harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

 Documentation of analysis and commands used with P.aphanis sampled from strawberry as part of Nano Diagnistics PhD.

+All bowtie2 folders have been subsequently deleted to save space.

+All genomes that were stored in /data/scratch/heavet/assembly/genome have been moved to the crop diversity hpc to save space

 ## Collecting data

 All following commands were exectuted from the folder: